Jeff-Lewis/ps-bootstrap/readme.md

     Start-Process powershell -Verb runAs -wait -ArgumentList "-Command ""iex ((New-Object System.Net.WebClient).DownloadString('https://bit.ly/psbootstrap'))"""

+Or if you want to debug the script:

+    iex ((New-Object System.Net.WebClient).DownloadString('https://bit.ly/psbootstrap')) | out-file "bootstrap.ps1"
+    & "bootstrap.ps1"

 This will download [`Bootstrap.ps1`](https://github.com/qbikez/ps-bootstrap/blob/master/bootstrap.ps1), which in turn will download and invoke all other stages, which are:

 * `stage0.ps1` - ensures PowerShellGet is present